sh1boot/sh1boot.github.io/_posts/2024-01-21-latin-square-l1-cache.md

   </g>
 </svg>

-This one doesn't help in any way, but I wanted to draw a base-3 solution just to see:
+This one doesn't help in any way, but I wanted to try to draw a base-3 solution just to see what it looked like:
 <svg width="100%" height="440" viewbox="0 0 440 440">
   <use href="#axes9" />
   <g id="diagonal">